What's the difference between a fan and an air circulator?

 I have ceiling fans.
 Can I use a Vornado Air Circulator too?

-Yes, but the Vornado Air Circulator must blow directly on you since the space is not enclosed and, therefore, prohibits circulation.
+You could use a Vornado Air Circulator outside but it will not work as efficiently as it is not an enclosed space prohibiting whole room circulation.
 However, please remember that Vornado products are not recommended, nor are they listed with UL, for outdoor use.

 Do I need to oil the motor in my Vornado Air Circulator?